webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 ### Water Filters

 A charcoal/kdf water filter with a replaceable element is installed inline on the cold water line going to the drinking faucet at the galley sink.
-Only this drinking faucet is double filtered.
+Only this drinking faucet is filtered at the tap.
+There is a valve for in just after the cold water valve under the sink.

-*EVERY FILL-UP* Add a few tablespoons of baking soda, particularly if the water is heavily chlorinated.

-*IF CONTAMINATED BY ALGAE* Clean out tanks though access ports in tops of tanks.
-Add one cup of chlorine bleach per tank, fill with water Let sit for 6-12 hours and flush the solution through the system Periodically clean sediment strainer.
-Rinse thoroughly with fresh water.
-Follow steps above for a new tank to complete the cleaning process.

 Change water filter elements at least once every 4 months, or whenever flow is reduced.

 In the lazaret is a sediment, charcoal, UV light filter that all freshwater passes through.

-### Manual Water Pump
+### Manual Water Pump (Currently Disabled)

 A foot-operated water pump is mounted in the galley sole.
 This pump supplies fresh water to the galley sink faucet, when operating the fresh water pressure pump is not desired.
 The galley sink faucet must be full on in the cold position for water to flow.
 A twist of the foot releases and returns the pump to the recessed position.